Return

 What is a trust fund?

 The typical trust fund is straightforward in terms of its legality and liabilities.
-A trust is a three-way agreement between a settlor (the provider of the money involved in the fund), a trustee (the person who manages that money), and a beneficiary (the person that receives the money).
+A trust is a three-way agreement between a settlor (the provider of the money involved in the fund), a trustee (the person who manages that money), and a beneficiary (the person who receives the money).
 In most cases, the settlor is a corporation that a grandparent owns, while the trustee is the grandparent.
 The beneficiary is always the grandchild in this scenario.

-The basics of a trust are that once the settlor gives the trustee an amount of money, that trustee then uses investments, mutual funds, and other methods of moving money to turn that amount of money into a more considerable amount.
+The basics of a trust are that once the settlor gives the trustee an amount of money, the trustee then uses investments, mutual funds, and other methods of moving money to turn that amount of money into a more considerable amount.
 In short, a trust fund is a lot like a hedge fund, but instead of using the money of investors, it uses the capital of a settlor, and instead of paying a board of directors, it pays the beneficiary.
 Trust funds are usually set up by people over 50 and are most valuable when you turn 65.
-Seasons Retirement has tips for taking care of yourself well into retirement.
+Seasons Retirement Communities has tips for taking care of yourself well into retirement.

 The two types of trust funds